ItsNotABug/ansible-lamp-stack-playbook/readme.md

 3) **sudo php provision-projects.php**

 #### How to Use / Instructions (Production)
+1) Upload the project provisioner files (I recommend using SCP) to your production server, put them in the **/var/project_provisioner/** directory
 1) SSH into your production server
 2) **cd /var/project_provisioner/**
 3) Make sure the projects-list.php is configured properly